Skip to content

 MV2 Is Dead.
 MV3 Is the Only Path.

 The biggest change: persistent background pages are gone.
 MV3 replaces them with service workers that start on demand and terminate when idle.
-This has real consequences for how you manage state (more on that in How to Persist State in a Chrome Extension).
+That means any data you store in a variable is gone the moment the worker goes idle — use chrome.storage instead (covered in How to Persist State in a Chrome Extension).

 Other MV3 changes worth knowing: